 Opening hours in GMT are 02:45 – 05:30 for the first session and 07:30 – 09:15 for the second session.

 Admittedly, trading from Singapore may offer more sociable working hours than if you are based in the UK or Europe, but this doesn’t appear to be deterring too many traders.
 Also note, no trading will take place during market holidays.
 This, plus all intraday timelines, will be reflected within your Hang Seng brokers calendar.

 Why Day Trade The Hang Seng?

-Regardless of location, in the last 10 years, an increasing number of day traders are turning their attention to trading the online Hang Seng Index.
+Regardless of location, in the last 10 years, an increasing number of day traders are turning their attention to Hang Seng brokers.
 The question is, why?

 Hong Kong is a relatively free economy, not to mention one of the world’s leading financial hubs.
 It offers minimal taxes, international financial markets, plus low-cost port trade.